-Patrick Mason came to Claremont Graduate University as Howard W. Hunter Chair of Mormon Studies and associate professor of religion in 2011.
+Patrick Mason became the Howard W. Hunter Chair of Mormon Studies at Claremont Graduate University in 2011 and was appointed the Dean of the School of Arts & Humanities in 2016.
 He teaches in the Religion Department’s programs in North American Religions and Mormon Studies.
 His research and teaching specializations include Mormon history and studies, American religious history, peace studies, and global fundamentalism.

-Mason earned his graduate degrees from the University of Notre Dame in History and International Peace Studies.
+Mason earned his BA in History from Brigham Young University, and his MA in International Peace Studies and PhD in History from the University of Notre Dame.
 Prior to joining the CGU faculty, Mason held positions at the University of Notre Dame and American University in Cairo.
-Mason has become a nationally recognized authority on Mormonism, with regular appearances in media outlets, including the New York Times, Los Angeles Times, Washington Post, Chicago Tribune, ABC News, National Public Radio, PBS, and Huffington Post.
+Mason is a nationally recognized authority on Mormonism, with regular appearances in media outlets, including the New York Times, Los Angeles Times, Washington Post, Chicago Tribune, ABC News, National Public Radio, PBS, and Huffington Post.

 What Is Mormonism?
 A Student’s Introduction.
-New York: Routledge, forthcoming 2017.
+New York: Routledge, 2017.

 Ed., Directions for Mormon Studies in the 21st Century.
 Salt Lake City, UT: University of Utah Press, 2016.

 Co-edited with John Turner.
 Out of Obscurity: Mormonism since 1945.
 New York: Oxford University Press, 2016.

 “Violent and Nonviolent Religious Militancy.”
 In Oxford Handbook on Religion, Conflict, and Peacebuilding, edited by Atalia Omer, et al., 212–35.
 New York: Oxford University Press, 2015.